uberVU/mozaic/README.md

 This is our very own, home-brewed SPA framework.
 More details: https://github.com/uberVU/mozaic/raw/master/mozaic.pdf

+# Release notes for v0.3:
+* released our latest Mozaic core internal version.
+Starting with this version, we will be eating our own dogfood and using Mozaic core from this repo.
+More details to follow.

-# Release notes for v 0.2:
+# Release notes for v0.2:
 * improved widget starter which now uses DOM Mutation events in order to detect when new widgets are added / removed
 * forms support (read the comments!)
 * datasource now supports "streampoll", a type of smart poll for a data channel which represents a stream; use-cases are twitter-like feeds where new items appear all the time